Weather in Sequoia & Kings Canyon

-Weather in Sequoia National Park
+Weather in Sequoia & Kings Canyon National Park

+Temperatures vary by elevation/location.
+Be prepared with the right clothing, hiking, and camping equipment.
+Mineral King & Cedar Grove close in winter.
 The Sierra foothills (1,000 to 4,000 feet) are characterized by mild, wet winters and hot, dry summers.
 Precipitation usually occurs from January to mid-May; rain in the summer is rare.
 Average rainfall is about 26 inches.
 During the winter, low-hanging clouds often drift in from the west, obscuring the countryside for several days at a time.

 Summer temperatures in Cedar Grove are generally hotter than the average for the middle elevations.
 Midsummer temperatures may reach the 90s.
 Cedar Grove is closed in the winter due to hazardous road conditions.